AbsIbs/H1N1_flu_vaccine_project/README.md

 <li>marital_status - Married or Not Married</li>
 <li>rent_or_own - Housing situation (Rent or Own)</li>
 <li>employment_status - Employment status (Employed or Unemployed)</li>
-<li>hhs_geo_region - Residence using a 10-region geographic classification defined by the U.S. Dept. of Health and Human Services - values are random character strings</li>
+<li>hhs_geo_region - Residence using a 10-region geographic classification - values are random character strings</li>
 <li>census_msa** - Where is the residence within metropolitan statistical areas (MSA) as defined by the U.S. Census</li>
 <li>household_adults - Number of other adults in household, top-coded to 3</li>
 <li>household_children - Number of children in household, top-coded to 3</li>